Doc-Le/Project-Milestone-1/README.md

 * The Page will automatically refresh
 * Scroll back down through the page to locate the now published site Link in the `GitHub Pages` section

-## Goals

-- Easy authoring Portfolio website created in HTML,Css and js
-- Ordering of posts by publish date or content date
-- customization of site layout with main navegation menu
-- High resolution (2x) support for photo blog images
-- Ability to author hidden posts and schedule a publish date
-- Ability to create posts that never show up in the timeline
--  and tagging of posts by category
-- Support for Automatic link to social media
-- Support for Automatic link Download CV in Pdf
-- No JavaScript requirement for client browsers

 ## Contributing

 - Open issue, discuss proposal